fluent-vue/fluent-vue/docs/api/instance-methods.md

 ### `$t` method

-Formats message  with `key` identifier. `args` will be used to resolve references to variables passed as arguments to the translation.
+Formats message  with `key` identifier. `args` is used to resolve references to variables passed as arguments to the translation.

 * Arguments
   * `{string} key`: required